gabrielmicko/MutationFreeJS/README.md

-## Describing how to manipulate object or array in an immmutable way
+## Describing how to manipulate object or array in an immutable way

 ##### Adding one element to an Array
   ```js